2-REC/unity-state-engine/README.md

 ### Level State

-A game graph should contain a "*level*" state, where the actual gameplay takes place.
+A game graph must contain a "*level*" state, where the actual gameplay takes place.

 The "*level*" state will generally be shared between all game levels, thus a single scene cannot be associated to it, as opposed to the other states.